maxmind/dev-site/content/minfraud/api-documentation/responses.md

         <td><code>PERMISSION_REQUIRED</code></td>
         <td>403 Forbidden</td>
         <td>
           You do not have permission to use the service.
-Please contact support@maxmind.com for more information.
+Please <a href="https://support.maxmind.com/hc/en-us/requests/new">contact our support team</a> for more information.
         </td>
       </tr>
       <tr>